taylorbf/python-dict-handout/README.md

 			]
 ```

-OK, we have a census of 3 people.
+OK, we have a census of 3 people (strangely, all located on media waves...).

 To access values now will involve a bit more navigation!
 Let's construct the code piece by piece.